mah0x211/lua-libtls/README.md

 clears any secret keys from memory.

-## Common configuration methods for server
+## Configuration methods for server

 ### cfg:prefer_ciphers_client()